Take a stroll around the centre to see many things in a very short time.

 6th step: Piazza Marina (distance 1.2 kilometres)

 Continue on the Cassaro until you reach piazza Marina, which is to your right.
-It is a beautiful area, and you can get lost wandering through the narrow streets or browsing through the artisan shops.
+It is a beautiful area, and you can get lost wandering through the narrow streets or browsing the shops.
 In the centre of the square is Villa Garibaldi, a garden by G.B.
-Basile, the architect of Teatro Massimo, did the unification in Italy in 1860.
-You’ll find yourself in front of one the oldest ficus trees in Italy at 30m high, with a trunk of 21 metres and 50 metre foliage.
+Basile, the architect of Teatro Massimo, did the unification in Italy (1860).
+You’ll find yourself in front of the oldest ficus of Italy at 30m high, with a trunk of 21 metres and 50 metre foliage.
 This is a huge city monument to greenery.
 A charming vintage market is held on weekends all around the square, as well as along the streets.
 The Church of the Chains can be seen in the Cassaro.
 The chain that closed the Old port at La Cala used to be attached to the church wall a few thousand year ago.
 The interesting Palazzo Mirto museum, the Steri and the Hotel de France are just a few of the historical palaces around the square.
 The whole area is rich in art and history, so we recommend Palermo Via.